Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QSystemTrayIcon-c.rst

 * All supported versions of Windows.

-* All window managers and independent tray implementations for X11 that implement the `http://standards.freedesktop.org/systemtray-spec/systemtray-spec-0.2.html freedesktop.org <http://standards.freedesktop.org/systemtray-spec/systemtray-spec-0.2.html freedesktop.org>`_ XEmbed system tray specification.
+* All Linux desktop environments that implement the D-Bus `StatusNotifierItem specification <http://www.freedesktop.org/wiki/Specifications/StatusNotifierItem/StatusNotifierItem>`_, including KDE, Gnome, Xfce, LXQt, and DDE.

-* All X11 desktop environments that implement the D-Bus `http://www.freedesktop.org/wiki/Specifications/StatusNotifierItem/StatusNotifierItem <http://www.freedesktop.org/wiki/Specifications/StatusNotifierItem/StatusNotifierItem>`_ specification, including recent versions of KDE and Unity.
+* All window managers and independent tray implementations for X11 that implement the `freedesktop.org XEmbed system tray specification <http://standards.freedesktop.org/systemtray-spec/systemtray-spec-0.2.html>`_.

 * All supported versions of macOS.